 5. TRAVEL QUALITY

-Nowadays there are many garments for sale made of fabric that are referred to as "travel quality".
+Nowadays there are many garments for sale made of fabrics that are referred to as "travel quality".
 What does that mean?
-That they do not wrinkle (or less), are lighter in weight, dry quickly and have good breathability.
+It means that they do not wrinkle (or less), are lighter in weight, dry quickly and have good breathability.
 How come?
 Because "travel quality" is almost 100% synthetic.
-No, don't make a disapproving face right away; today's synthetic qualities have nothing to do with those Terlenka one-size-fits-all pants from your grandmother.
-(By the way, those are coming back into fashion #funfact) Synthetics is certainly not a dirty word when it comes to yarns and fabrics; in many cases the properties are even better than those of 100% natural materials.
+No, don't make that disapproving face right away; today's synthetic qualities have nothing to do with those Terlenka one-size-fits-all pants from your grandmother.
+(By the way, those are coming back into fashion #funfact).
+Synthetics is certainly not a dirty word when it comes to yarns and fabrics; in many cases the properties are even better than those of 100% natural materials.
 The fabrics are highlights of high-tech ingenuity, developed by specialized technicians who have perfected all properties down to the last detail.
-The fact that many qualities have been developed under the banner of Italian fabric houses, indicates that the fashion factor also has a mustache.
-Most travel qualities are made of jersey (a fine machine knit), which you do not always see with the naked eye, but which benefits the wearing comfort.
-Add a little lycra / elasthane and go, a good shape-restoring capacity we can add to the list.
+The fact that many fabrics have been developed under the banner of Italian fabric houses, indicates that they also pass the fashion factor test.
+Most travel fabrics are made of jersey (a fine machine knit), which you do not always see with the naked eye, but which benefits the wearing comfort.
+Add a little lycra/elasthane and tada, it gets the properties of a good shape-restoring capacity fabric that we can add to the list.
 Stretch to match.
 Shop around, some of those indestructible items in your suitcase will pay for themselves in uncomplicated wearing pleasure.

 Some travel essentials don't fall under the clothing category, but still deserve a place on this list.
 Cosmetics, the travel pharmacy, electronics. . . the modern traveler carries a lot with them to appear a little stylish-functional.
 Cosmetics and related products are dangerous, bottles can leak.

-Ziplock bags are also handy to take with you, carry your bottles / jars in them, keep your socks or underpants dry when it rains, or use them to separate your foreign currency when you visit multiple countries outside Europe.
-We once gave a Thai taxi driver the day of his life when we paid him out of the wrong box.
+Ziplock bags are also handy to take with you, carry your bottles/jars in them to prevent leakage, keep your socks or underpants dry when it rains, or use them to separate your foreign currency when you visit multiple countries outside Europe.
+We once gave a Thai taxi driver the day of his life when we paid him out of the wrong division of our wallet.
 Ka-ching (and no, that wasn't the driver's name).

 Choices made?
 Piles in order?
-Then we dive into the suitcase .. yeahhh.
+Then we dive into the suitcase... yeahhh.
 The crux is in using the available space as efficiently as possible.
-The smartest way to do that; opinions are divided on this.
+The smartest way to do that?
+Well, the opinions are divided.
 In team 'folding' and team 'rolling up' to be exact.
 The Japanese Marie Kondo, the guru of tidy and organized by life, swears by a combination of those two disciplines.
 She folds on YouTube & Netflix - shiny polished and with a slightly maniacal smile - straight origami packages of jeans, sweaters and shirts.
 If the end result can stand upright on its own, the mission is successful.
-She rolls up items that are somewhat more sensitive to wrinkles, as if they were sushi.
+She rolls up items that are somewhat more sensitive to wrinkles as if they were sushi.
 The folded items are placed in the suitcase like books in the bookcase, the rolls are placed upright - the result looks suspiciously like a sushi-maki box.
 Miss Kondo's cultural baggage is undeniable.
 And we are already getting tired of writing down the sequence, let alone actually executing it.

-When you buy your favorite scent at the perfumery; then ask them to fill a tester-sized bottle with your scent.
+When you buy your favorite scent at the perfumery: ask them to fill a tester-sized bottle with your scent.
 Then you don't have to take that beautiful but heavy bottle with you on a trip.
-Can simply be carried in hand luggage.
+The small tester bottle can simply be carried in hand luggage.